Vandal Hearts: Classes

 A variety of characters join the battle party throughout the course of the game.
-Every character fits into one of seven character classes: Swordsman, Armor, Archer, Hawknight, Monk, Mage and Cleric.
+Every character fits into one of seven character classes: Swordsman, Armor, Archer, Hawknight, Monk, Mage, and Cleric.
 The strengths of each class are determined through a hierarchy similar to the hand game Rock, Paper, Scissors (and Fire Emblem: Genealogy of the Holy War, another tactical role-playing game released in 1996): melee fighters (such as Swordsmen and Armors) are most effective when fighting against Archers.
 Archers are most effective when fighting against airborne characters such as Hawknights.
 Hawknights are most effective when fighting against Swordsmen.
 The other three classes are magic-users: the Monk pairs healing magic with average physical strength, where the Mage specializes in attack magic, and the Cleric specializes in healing magic.
 In addition, Mages are also most effective against Armor.
 Most magic-using classes have weak defensive capabilities when compared to other classes in the game and most attacking magic spells are stronger against heavily armored opponents.

+Release

+Vandal Hearts was released in Japan in 1996, and localized to North America and Europe in early 1997.
+A Saturn conversion was released in Japan in 1997, and included a new rendered opening sequence, animated cutscenes, multiple endings, additional playable characters, and new weapons and spells.